 WoodPuck: Bamboo Edition Wireless Charger

 We’ve all gotten so used to the modern look of devices that it often doesn’t occur to us that they can also look traditional.
-The WoodPuck wireless charger, made of sustainably harvested bamboo, has a rich warm look that looks quite pretty on a living room or bedroom table.
+Fonesalesman’s WoodPuck wireless charger, made of sustainably harvested bamboo, has a rich warm look that looks quite pretty on a living room or bedroom table.
 With a choice of light Cappuccino and dark Espresso finishes, it’s like a tiny piece of furniture — but it can still do the job, delivering iPhone charging at 5W.
-WoodPuck hides the micro-USB socket and plug and ships with a nearly 5-foot USB cable.
+WoodPuck hides the micro-USB socket and plug.
+And it ships with a nearly 5-foot USB cable.
 The device gives an audible notification to signal that it’s charging.

 Buy from: Amazon — $24.99